 Demand for service will continue to grow at the same pace as real estate development within the City.
-Current projections from the City's General Plan Housing Element, Table 1-11 indicate a growth to 59,214 households by 2022.
-The City has policies within the General Plan to retain the rural character in some portions of the City.
-The demand for services will grow at a slower pace in these areas because of the lack of local street lighting.
+Current estimated population of the City is 65,502, with a population at build-out estimated to approach 150,000.
+Current City projections indicate a growth rate of an average of 200 units annually.
 Unlike other major infrastructure items such as sewer and water, the street lighting capacity is not capped by the size of local infrastructure.
 Sacramento Municipal Utility District ("SMUD") provides electricity that keeps the street lights on.
 The projected capacity is adequate for full implementation of the City's street lights.
 SMUD currently generates approximately half of its own electricity and purchases the other half from the wholesale market.

-Street and Safety lighting needs are determined by the City, which adopted standards upon incorporation based on the County's standards for acceptable illumination levels on accepted streets.
+Future Street and Safety lighting needs are to be determined by the City, which adopted standards upon incorporation based on the County's standards for acceptable illumination levels on accepted streets.
 The City is currently considering revising or upgrading the standards by adopting the American Association of State Highway and Transportation Officials (AASHTO) Roadway Lighting Design Guide as its specification.
 The AASHTO guide outlines recommended illumination levels for various types of roadway classifications.
 Factors such as the roadway type, pole height, fixture type, wattage, driveway locations, block sizes, as well as other factors determine the lighting needs.